RikGr/blog/_posts/2024-05-15-Leveraging-Azure-Monitor-Baseline-Alerts.md

 The policies not only provide for creating alerts but also for creating processing rules.
 Processing rules are used to route the alerts to the right people or systems.
 This is done by creating Action Groups and linking them to the alerts.
 Within the action group you can choose to, for example send out an e-mail, SMS and/or to trigger a webhook.
 So not only the alerts itself are covered but also the process of warning people when an alert is triggered is covered.

-A great milestone for the AMBA initiative was the incorporation into the official Microsoft documentations.
+A great milestone for the AMBA initiative was the incorporation into the official Microsoft documentation.
 This was a big deal for the maintainers as this LinkedIn posts shows:

 [![image](/images/blog-8.1.png)](https://www.linkedin.com/posts/bruno-gabrielli-4992528_create-alert-rules-for-an-azure-resource-activity-7166385933951352833-Dic3?utm_source=combined_share_message&utm_medium=member_desktop)